Kong/docs.konghq.com/app/_includes/md/mesh/1.0.x/install-universal-verify.md

 ## 3. Verify the Installation

-Now that {{site.mesh_product_name}} has been installed, you can access the control plane via either the GUI, the HTTP API, or the CLI:
+Now that {{site.mesh_product_name}} has been installed, you can access the control plane using either the GUI, the HTTP API, or the CLI:

 {% navtabs %}
 {% navtab GUI (Read-Only) %}